po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/03-Ins_Git/README.md

   * Explain that while the remote repo is now created, we need to pull down the repository to our machine to make changes to it.

-  * Click on the `code` button and grab the HTTPS option under clone.
+  * Click on the `code` button and select the HTTPS option under clone to copy the URL.

 * Open up a terminal on your machine.